MMC Program in Perugia, Italy

 Academic Programs (Semester)

 The Umbra Institute offers several semester tracks for MMC students:

-The General Studies Program allows students to build their own curriculum.
-This program encourages students to mix and match courses from various disciplines taught at Umbra in order to best compliment their personal and degree goals.
+- The General Studies Program allows students to build their own curriculum.
+This program encourages students to mix and match courses from various disciplines taught at Umbra in order to best complement their personal and degree goals.
 Courses are taught in English and the majority include field trips as part of the curriculum.

-The Food & Sustainability Studies Program is an interdisciplinary curricular concentration with two tracks, Food Studies and Environmental Studies & Sustainability.
+- The Food and Sustainability Studies Program is an interdisciplinary curricular concentration with two tracks, Food Studies, and Environmental Studies and Sustainability.
 Students take an Italian class and then choose three food- or sustainability-related courses.
 All courses include co-curricular field trips and students earn a certificate.

 - The Multicultural Psychology Program teaches students about how culture influences our understanding of ourselves and others.
 In addition to their work in the classroom, participants engage in various experiential learning opportunities that offer deeper insight through hands-on experiences.
 This cross-cultural knowledge base is useful for careers in counseling, education, research, social work, and many other professions.